tytydraco/yessleep/out/Bellhaven_Woods__2__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 "Iris Mercer," he said warmly.

 I felt her stiffen beside me.
+Through the corner of my eye, I saw Pruett file out with the rest of the congregation.
+He passed within ten feet of us without looking over.

 "It's good to see you return."
+The man added.

 Nobody answered.
 The man smiled faintly and looked between the rest of us.